Texas Senate Bill 140: What It Means for Your Mobile Messaging Campaigns

 Get Written Permission First

 Before sending any automated text/multimedia messages or making voice calls to Texas customers, you must obtain prior express written consent (PEWC) — a written agreement that is clear, signed, and includes specific disclosures as required by TCPA.
-Moreover, any opt-in checkboxes must be unselected by default, and consent must include disclosure about automated technologies and should have no condition of purchase.
+Any opt-in checkboxes must be unselected by default, consent must include disclosure about automated technologies, and there should be no condition of purchase.

 Make It Easy To Opt Out

 Every marketing message should include a clear way for customers to stop receiving them.
-That means having clear “STOP” or “UNSUBSCRIBE” keywords and instructions, and then honoring those requests immediately — not in a few days or weeks.
+That means having clear “STOP” or “UNSUBSCRIBE” keywords and instructions, then honoring those requests immediately, not days or weeks later.

 Respect Quiet Hours

-If your business qualifies as a “seller” under Texas Business & Commerce Code 302, and you are engaging in telephone solicitations (including SMS/MMS/voice) to Texas residents, you must:
+If your business qualifies as a “seller” under Texas Business & Commerce Code 302 and you are engaging in telephone solicitations (including SMS/MMS/voice) to Texas residents without a valid exemption, you must:

 • Submit quarterly reports identifying your sales representatives

 Failure to register could result in penalties of up to $5,000 per violation.
-Consult with your legal team to determine whether your outreach qualifies and requires registration under this law.
+Consult with your legal team to determine whether your outreach requires registration under this law and whether the November 2025 settlement’s consent-based exemption applies to your programs.

 Keep Detailed Records

 Save everything: when customers gave consent, when they opted out, what messages you sent, and when you sent them.
-These records are your protection if questions arise later.
+These records are your protection if questions arise.
+For consent-based programs relying on the November 2025 settlement, maintaining an auditable record of consent timestamps, disclosure screenshots, and suppression-list synchronization is especially important.

 Guidelines for businesses to stay compliant with Texas Senate Bill 140

-At Bloomreach, we’ve always promoted compliance and have all the built-in tools needed for our customers to adhere to these new requirements:
+At Bloomreach, we’ve always promoted compliance and built our platform with the tools our customers need to meet these requirements:

-• Smart consent tracking: Our system automatically records when and how customers give permission to receive messages, including timestamps and consent details.
+• Smart consent tracking: Our platform automatically records when and how customers give permission to receive messages, including timestamps and consent details.
+These auditable records satisfy SB 140 and TCPA requirements alike.

 • Phone number validation: Before sending campaigns, we check phone numbers against databases of known problem numbers, including deactivated lines, reassigned numbers, and numbers belonging to people who frequently file lawsuits.

-• Instant opt-out processing: When someone wants to unsubscribe (i.e., they text “STOP” or “UNSUBSCRIBE”), our system immediately removes them from future messages and sends a confirmation — no delays and no manual work required.
+• Instant opt-out processing: When someone texts “STOP” or “UNSUBSCRIBE,” our system immediately removes them from future messages and sends a confirmation, with no delays and no manual work required.

-• Complete audit trails: Every campaign, every consent change, and every opt-out is logged and easily accessible, giving you the documentation you need for compliance.
+• Complete audit trails: Every campaign, every consent change, and every opt-out is logged and easily accessible, giving you the documentation you need for compliance reviews.

 These tools are intended to assist with compliance efforts, but do not guarantee compliance.
 Each business is responsible for ensuring it meets all legal requirements applicable to its communications.